dtsiken/Login-Register/README.md

-# SQLite Login and Register Form
+#Login and Register Form With Database

 Simple Login and Register as a Starter Template